Parker Jackson-Cartwright

-Parker Jackson-Cartwright (born July 12, 1995) is an American professional basketball player for Beşiktaş Emlakjet of the Basketbol Süper Ligi (BSL).
+Parker Ellington Jackson-Cartwright (born July 12, 1995) is an American professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
 He played college basketball for the Arizona Wildcats.

 High school career

+Jackson-Cartwright was born and raised in Los Angeles.
+His parents were heavily influenced by jazz music and he was subsequently named after Charlie Parker and Duke Ellington.

-Jackson-Cartwright began his high school career at Loyola High School.
+He began his high school career at Loyola High School.
 He missed 12 games during his junior season due to a stress fracture.
 Jackson-Cartwright averaged 14 points, eight assists, five rebounds and two steals per game as a junior.
 Jackson-Cartwright missed his senior season of high school due to an academic issue.
 Rather than being dismissed from the team, he withdrew from the school in February 2014 and transferred to Sierra Canyon School, where he finished high school without basketball.
 He was a four-star recruit and committed to Arizona over UCLA, Washington, USC and others.
 The 2016 film At All Costs chronicles his AAU career and college recruitment.

 College career

 Jackson-Cartwright served as a backup to T. J. McConnell as a freshman, averaging 2.9 points and 1.8 assists per game.
 He split time with Kadeem Allen at point guard as a sophomore and averaged 5.2 points and 3.4 assists per game.
 Jackson-Cartwright averaged 5.9 points, 2.5 rebounds, and 4.1 assists per game as a junior, shooting 42.3 percent from behind the 3-point arc.
 In August 2017, he traveled with the team to Spain and was only feet away when the 2017 Barcelona attacks began, and ducked into a store until they ended.
 Coming into his senior season, he missed a practice and Pac-12 Media Day with a thigh contusion.
-On January 4, 2018, he scored a career-high 19 points in a 94-82 win over Utah.
+On January 4, 2018, he scored a career-high 19 points in a 94–82 win over Utah.
 As a senior, Jackson-Cartwright averaged 7.8 points and 4.5 assists per game, shooting 41.7 percent from 3-point range.
 He finished his college career with 459 assists.